Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver

 The example of the Fermi-Hubbard chain mentioned here is just one specific case in the context of quantum many-body systems.
 When the system's Hamiltonian becomes more complicated, the involved multi-qubit rotation operations become more intricate.
 According to the advantageous characteristics of implementing large multi-qubit rotation operations with the MBQC scheme, MBHVA will have fewer operation counts and effectively mitigate overall error accumulation compared to CBHVA.

-We have calculated the V-score for the case of particle number $p=3$ to demonstrate the variational optimization ability of MBHVA.
+We also have calculated the V-score for the case of particle number $p=3$ to demonstrate the variational optimization ability of MBHVA.
 The initial state is set to $|\Psi^{-}\rangle$, with the initial parameters being randomly assigned.
 The step size is also set to 200, and the first 20 steps are not shown in the figure.
 The depth of the ansatz is also set to two.
-Fig.~\ref{fig: Hub-Vscore} shows that as the number of steps increases, the V-score approaches zero, which indicates that MBHVA can successfully approach the ground state.
+We have found that the ground state energy and V-score curves of MBHVA and CBHVA are similar, and they can both effectively approach the exact ground state energy.
+Thus, we only depict the curve of MBHVA in Fig.~\ref{fig: Hub-Vscore}.
+It can be seen that as the number of steps increases, the V-score approaches zero, which indicates that MBHVA can successfully approach the ground state.
 The average V-score at step $200$ is about $0.12$ and the minimum value is approximately $0.025$.
 With more steps, the V-score can be even smaller.
 The size of the shaded area in the figure reflects the range of variance at different steps during the experiments.